Meifeng1510/LuauDocs/Table/Guide/LuauTableLengthInDepth.md

 The `getn` function follows a straightforward process:

 1. **Retrieve Cached Boundary:**
-   - The function first calls `getaboundary`, which retrieves the cached size of the table or the allocated size if it’s the first time `getn` is called on the table.
+   - The function first calls `getaboundary`, which retrieves the cached boundary of the table.
+   - If the cached boundary of the table is 0, the allocated size will be returned.
+This happens if `getn` has never been called on the table or if the last `getn` call returned 0

    Example:
    ```lua